 “It looks really close indeed… not too far at least… Well…”

-My buddy and were having breakfat time sitting on his tiny porch at Norma’s bungalows and sampling a fantastic papaya.
+My buddy and I were having breakfast time sitting on the porch at Norma’s bungalows and enjoying juicy papaya.
 We were curious about the tiny, picturesque island just in front of us, opposite the Iboih Beach.
 I’m not the bravest when it comes to swim in deep water… unless I’m diving!
 But that morning I challenged myself and had the most satisfying swim of my life so far!

 It took us 20 minutes with fins and mask to get to Rubia, crossing the channel that separates the two shores, at regular speed, not too fast, not too slow.
 It was the best morning exercise.
 Once we had gotten to Rubia, we explored the islet and said hi to the people at the only restaurant.
 They recommended to snorkel a bit more around the rocks at the back of the island, and we spotted an octopus!
 We were the only two travelers on the little island.
 It felt really special.
 This is only for fit swimmers that don’t mind to swim for half an hour.
 But you can actually hire a boat and reach Rubia with technology… and maybe take it easy over there.
 It must be incredible at sunset and night!

 Iboih beach is the hub of the local nightlife (hey, nothing too loud or crazy here on this tranquil Muslim island!!).
 Cafes and restaurants and a few souvenir shops.
 It’s easy to connect with the locals and other visitors here.
 There are also dive shops and small markets, ATMs, and all you need to feel “social”.
 I’ll reveal my favorite places on Iboih Beach in a bit.

 10 Connect And Make New Friends On Pulau Weh